award28/changelogger/docs/README.md

 While this approach is great for a simple use case like the one above, it falls short for more complex jinja templates.
-To help deal with this limitation, the `jinja_rel_path` field can be used.
+To help deal with this limitation, the `template` field can be used.
 This allows us to move our code to a jinja file and reference said file relative to the `.changelogger.yml` file.